essif-lab/framework/docs/essif-lab-functional-architecture.md

 The Policy must be designed in such a way that it is extendable as new features will be called for in the future.

-The ability to create new transaction contexts and the availability of the TVE Policy enable the TVE to request the Verifier component of its Owner to obtain credentials of the types that it can use to fill in the transaction form when they satisfy the verification and validation requirements of its Owner.<!-- The specification of such requests is given in \[reference needed\]. -->
+The ability to create new transaction contexts and the availability of the TVE Policy enable the TVE to request the Verifier component of its Owner to obtain credentials of the types that it can use to fill in the transaction form when they satisfy the verification and validation requirements of its Owner.<sup>[TVE.7]</sup>

 When the Verifier returns such data (which comes with a list of proofs that the Verifier has checked), the TVE must then validate that data, i.e. determine whether or not it is valid for the specific transaction it is assembling the data for.
 The validation rules are Party-specific and hence come from the TVE policy.
 For simple cases, validation can simply consist of checking whether or not all verification proofs succeeded.
 At the other end of the validation spectrum, the TVE itself must make validation decisions, either electronically (according to the TVE policy) or by ‘outsourcing’ such decisions to human Agents of its Owner by providing an appropriate validation user interface.